Autumn Term 2 2022

 In RE the children will learn about Jesus’ teaching on how important it is that we trust Him.
 The children will explore the importance of trusting God as well as the difficulties it brings through the stories of Zechariah, Mary and Joseph.
 We will be reflecting on the importance of having trust in each other and making promises.

 Trust-building is an important component of teamwork at any age.
 Developing trust within Year 4 can help build bonds, teach children to work together to meet a shared goal, and improve communication and cooperation skills.
 We tried various activities that helped us understand what it means to trust each other and to be trusted.
-We tried the buddy walk, trust fall, hoop trust and the zipper.
+We tried the buddy walk, trust fall, human knot and the zipper.

 In the centre of our Victorian topic is our class text, Oliver Twist by Charles Dickens.
 We will be exploring the classic novel and use Oliver’s story to learn more about the history of Victorian England.
 We will look at the vocabulary used in the book and work out the meaning of words and phrases from the context.
 The children are beginning their learning journey by becoming reporters and interviewing various characters from the story of Oliver Twist.

 Before diving into the new class text, we made predictions as we got familiar with the front cover and the blurb of the book.
 The children had great ideas and quite a few already knew a lot about the story of Oliver Twist which was a great bonus for their writing task!

 During our Victorian Day, we were busy with our reading and writing!
 We used our ink pens to write in our neatest handwriting ‘Children should be seen an not heard’.

 “It felt so boring having to write the same thing.”